amgarv/LUCID_TOOL_BACKEND/README.md

 ## Deployment Steps (Using the Deploy Button)

 1.  **Click the "Deploy with Vercel" button** above.
-2.  **Connect Git Provider:** When prompted, connect your GitHub account.
+2.  **Connect Git Provider:** When prompted, connect your GitHub account and click "Import".
 Vercel will create a copy of the LUCID code from the repository into your account.
 3.  **Configure Project:**
     * Vercel will suggest a **Project Name**.
-You can keep it or change it (e.g., `lucid-backend`).
-This name determines your default deployment URL (e.g., `lucid-backend.vercel.app`).
+You can keep it or change it (e.g., `lucid-tool-backend`).
+This name will determine your default backend deployment URL that will be used by Qualtrics, so use a name you are comfortable with others (such a reviewers) potentially seeing.
 4.  **Set Environment Variables:** This is crucial.
 Vercel will prompt you for:
     * **`openai_api_key`**:
         * **Purpose:** Allows LUCID to access OpenAI ChatGPT models.